-It is the responsibility of the Lincoln School Committee to evaluate the performance of the superintendent, and as of September 2012, the Committee is using the Massachusetts Model System for Educator Evaluations for the purposes of evaluation.
+It is the responsibility of the Lincoln School Committee to evaluate the performance of the superintendent.
+As of September 2012, the Committee is using the Massachusetts Model System for Educator Evaluations for the purposes of evaluation.

 The evaluation system uses a 5-step cycle: self-assessment; goal-setting and plan development; implementation; formative assessment; summative evaluation.
-In the fall, the School Committee and Dr. McFall collaborated to prioritize performance indicators, create goals and approve an annual plan.

 We are now at step 5 in the cycle, the summative evaluation.
 The summative evaluation will be used to provide feedback to Dr. McFall, to assign an overall performance rating, to discuss further supports that the School Committee can provide to the superintendent, and to provide a framework for beginning next year's evaluation cycle.